Why Agencies Should Include Monitoring in Contracts

 Summary

-Website monitoring transforms maintenance contracts from a cost center clients question into a visible, valuable service they rely on.
+A maintenance subscription with monitoring and incident investigation included transforms your retainer from a cost clients question into a visible, always-on service they rely on.
 Miterl handles the technical infrastructure so you can focus on client relationships and growing your book of business.

+For the initial Miterl setup walkthrough, see "Miterl Setup Guide for Agencies."
 Check the documentation for setup details, explore use cases from other agencies, and review the FAQ before your next client conversation.
+If you are currently on UptimeRobot and evaluating a switch, the UptimeRobot to Miterl migration guide covers the full migration process.